 VI.
 AFFORDABLE HOUSING

 Increase affordable and accessible housing so people with I/DD can live in the community.

 Accessible housing includes physical access, as well as, access to transportation for jobs and social opportunities.

 VII.
 LAW ENFORCEMENT AND JUSTICE

-Support police and other first responder, and school resource officer (SRO) training efforts that reduce stigma, increase safety, and inspire relationships of acceptance and support for all Marylanders.
+Support police, correctional officer, SRO, and first responder training efforts that reduce stigma, increase safety, and inspire relationships of acceptance and support for all Marylanders.

 VIII.
 CIVIL RIGHTS

 Close the remaining state institutions and oppose the expansion of State Residential Centers (SRCs) and new admissions including respite care.

 According to ANCOR, Turnover of DSP workers has increased nationwide to 45% and the need for DSP Workers is expected to double in the next 10 years.
 (2018)